 Cardamom black - aroma and taste

 Cardamom black has a tart, bitter, and smoky taste.
-It smells like eucalyptus and is an intense spice.
-It retains its characteristic smoky aroma during drying over an open fire.
+It smells like eucalyptus and is an intense spice with a characteristic smoky aroma during drying over an open fire.
 Please use it sparingly.
 This spice is a popular ingredient in traditional Indian spice blends like Garam Masala.

 Brown cardamom in Indian cuisine

-The everyday cuisine of India and Pakistan uses black cardamom.
+The typical cuisine of India and Pakistan uses black cardamom.
 Typical dishes of this region are stew dishes such as sag gosht or murgh masala.
-Where sag gosht is a lamb pot, with a spicy spinach sauce, and murgh masala is a chicken dish, with a spicy tomato sauce, with lots of onions.
+Where sag gosht is a lamb pot with a spicy spinach sauce, and murgh masala is a chicken dish, with a spicy tomato sauce, with lots of onions.

-As it is common in India, the spices are fried in the pan before use.
+As it is common in India, they fry the spices in a pan before use.
 Therefore they either use oil or do it without oil.
 The Nepal-cardamom is also broken and roasted in oil.
-Thus it develops its full intense aroma.
+Thus it develops its full, intense aroma.
 As already mentioned, it is a spice of the everyday cuisine of this region.
 And it is used in many dishes and often in combination with garlic, chili, and ginger.
-You can also cook the brown cardamom whole with.
+You can also cook the whole brown cardamom.

 You can complete the smoky and tart aroma of brown cardamom with cloves and cinnamon.
 It also goes well with Ajowan, Sichuan pepper, nutmeg, star anise, black pepper, and fennel.

-The green Cardamom has a fresh, sweet, and spicy-hot aroma.
-They exude a fragrance of lemon, eucalyptus, sandalwood, rose, and honey.
+The green cardamom has a fresh, sweet, and spicy-hot aroma and exudes a fragrance of lemon, eucalyptus, sandalwood, rose, and honey.
 This composition and diversity make it something special, and you may also use it for the backing of cakes.